takumaw/moinmoin-docker-classic/README.md

 ## Image structure and configuration

-This image has a MoinMoin setup with Nginx and uWSGI, run by supervisord.
+This image has a MoinMoin setup with Nginx and uWSGI, run by Supervisord.

 (See also: https://moinmo.in/HowTo/NginxWithUwsgi )